PainterQubits/Unitful.jl/README.md

 There should be facilities for dimensional analysis.
 All of this should integrate easily with the usual mathematical operations and collections that are found in Julia base.

-Ranges are not well supported at the moment.
-This will improve in the future.

 ## Documentation